2019 Portland Topics:

 FoFF’s 2019 Legislative Priorities and the Threat of Industrial Mega-Dairies in Oregon

-At this InFARMation, we will preview Friends of Family Farmers’ 2019 Legislative Priorities and talk about how you can get involved in supporting family farmers and healthy local food systems at the Legislature this year.
-A panel of experts will also discuss the impacts of mega-dairies on small and mid-sized farms, the environment and animal welfare, and provide updates on legislation in Salem that would place a moratorium on new industrial mega-dairies in the state.
+At this InFARMation, we previewed Friends of Family Farmers’ 2019 Legislative Priorities and talked about how you can get involved in supporting family farmers and healthy local food systems at the Legislature this year.
+A panel of experts discussed the impacts of mega-dairies on small and mid-sized farms, the environment and animal welfare, and provided updates on legislation in Salem that would place a moratorium on new industrial mega-dairies in the state.

 Background: In 2017, over the opposition of small farm, rural, environmental and animal welfare groups, Oregon approved the 30,000-cow Lost Valley mega-dairy.
 At full size, this facility would have been one of the largest dairies in the country, flooding the market with milk as small and mid-sized dairy farms are struggling to survive in an era of extremely low prices.
 Almost immediately, the facility began violating it’s pollution permits, racking up over 200 environmental violations within a year of operation.
 The owner failed to pay local contractors and declared bankruptcy, and the state ultimately revoked his permit.
 Despite these problems, the facility is remarkably still in operation but is now up for sale.

-At this InFARMation we will ask what happened with Lost Valley, and discuss what Oregonians and our leaders should learn from this experience, while discussing what supporters of family farms and responsible local food systems can do to prevent new industrial mega-dairies from coming to our state.
+At this InFARMation we asked what happened with Lost Valley, discussed what Oregonians and our leaders should learn from this experience, and what supporters of family farms and responsible local food systems can do to prevent new industrial mega-dairies from coming to our state.